MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/production-how-to-create-routings.md

 The routing is the basis of process scheduling, capacity scheduling, scheduled assignment of material needs, and manufacturing documents.

 As for production BOMs, the routings are assigned to the manufacturing end item.
 A routing holds master data that captures the process requirements of a given produced item.
-Once a works order is created for that item, its routing will govern the scheduling of operations as represented on the **Prod.
-Order Routing** page under the works order.
+Once a production order is created for that item, its routing will govern the scheduling of operations as represented on the **Prod.
+Order Routing** page under the production order.

 Before you can set up a routing, the following must be in place: